Passport Program for First-Year Students

 - Ignatian Values in Action Lecture.
 In the fall semester, every first-year student will attend this convocation-style lecture, in which the featured speaker will discuss some of the ways that Ignatian values have shaped his or her life and work.
 Faculty teaching the first-year seminar will be encouraged to require students to complete an assignment involving reflection upon this lecture and its connection to the course.

 - The Life of the Mind.
-During the fall semester, every first-year student will attend at least two events from a calendar of “CAS Passport Events.”
-The CAS Dean’s office will maintain the calendar.
-Faculty may add events they wish to have included.
+During the first year, every first-year student will attend at least four events from a calendar of “CAS Passport Events.”
+One must be attended in the fall, the other three will be attended during the spring semester.
+The calendar will be maintained within the CAS Passport course in Desire2Learn.
+Faculty may email email@example.com with events they wish to have included.